Research Interests

 - Pediatric endocrinology

-Abby Fleisch, MD, MPH, is an environmental health researcher at CIPHR and a pediatric endocrinologist at Maine Medical Center.
-She is an Associate Professor of Pediatrics at Tufts University School of Medicine and an Adjunct Associate Professor of Environmental Health at Harvard School of Public Health.
-Dr. Fleisch received her undergraduate and medical degrees from Northwestern University.
-She completed residency in pediatrics at Boston Children’s Hospital/Boston Medical Center and fellowship in endocrinology at Boston Children’s Hospital.
+Abby Fleisch, MD, MPH, is an environmental health researcher at MaineHealth Institute for Research, Attending Physician in pediatric endocrinology and diabetes at Maine Medical Center, Associate Professor of Pediatrics at Tufts University School of Medicine, and Adjunct Associate Professor of Environmental Health at Harvard School of Public Health.
+Dr. Fleisch completed residency in pediatrics at Boston Children’s Hospital/Boston Medical Center and fellowship in endocrinology at Boston Children’s Hospital.
 She participated in the Harvard-wide pediatric health services research fellowship and received a Masters of Public Health from Harvard TH Chan School of Public Health.
-After serving on faculty at Boston Children’s Hospital for 3 years, she joined MMC in 2016.